artemershov/BookmarkIt/README.md

 # BokmarkIt
-Service for store and organize your bookmarks.
+A service for storing and organizing your bookmarks.

 ![BokmarkIt](https://i.imgur.com/T8H857H.png)